georgenturner/viability-report/README.md

 The suspicion around the process is exacerbated by the secrecy surrounding the system.
 Frequently on development applications, the public and even the decision makers themselves will be asked to trust the work of surveyors in their determination of a schemes viability.
 They are unable to check for themselves as the documentation is kept secret.

+This secrecy hinders policy makers in effectively dealing with the issue, but it also provides opportunities to conceal misconduct on the part of planning professionals.

 ##A system broken by misconduct
-These authorities are right to be concerned.
+Clearly there is a problem.
+Although developers often claim that their projects are unviable, one only has to look at the profit margins being declared by property developers to the stock market to see that development is currently very viable indeed.

+This has led to many calls to tighten up the guidance surrounding viability assessments to improve the outcomes for planning authorities.
+However, that is only a small part of the answer.
+If guidance is routinely ignored, changing that guidance will have little effect.

 Over several years investigating the development industry I have collected evidence which demonstrates serious issues in the professional conduct of surveyors involved in the financial viability system.

 This evidence has led me to the opinion that some leading firms of surveyors are have developed a practice of creating fraudulent valuations for the purpose of helping their clients to negotiate away planning constraints on their sites.
 This practice provides an easy fix to boost their clients interest, but does so at the expense of the public interest.